Read This First

 Prompt 1: List the domains in which laws are posited, provide examples of alleged laws in that domain, and comment on the ontological status of the laws in each domain.

-The section turns on Domains and Their Laws, Physical Laws, and Biological Laws.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Domains and Their Laws, Physical Laws, and Biological Laws in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Domains and Their Laws distinct from Physical Laws.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Domains and Their Laws distinct from Physical Laws.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with Domains and Their Laws, Major Domains of Law, and Domains with Alleged Laws.
+Treat Domains and Their Laws, Major Domains of Law, and Domains with Alleged Laws as handles, not slogans.
 Examples should be read as stress tests: they show whether a distinction keeps working when it leaves the abstract setting.
 The scientific pressure is methodological: claims need standards of explanation, evidence, and error-correction that survive enthusiasm.

 Newton’s Laws of Motion which include the law of inertia, the relationship between force and acceleration, and action-reaction pairs.